sourcegraph/deploy/doc/development.md

    3. Be sure not to update markdown files by accident.
 If we need to release a new version of the AMIs _for the same Sourcegraph version we previously released_, then open all `<size>.hcl` files and update their `ami_name` fields from `rev1` to `rev2`.
 2. Run `./build.sh` which will build all AMIs and copy them to the relevant regions.
 3. Update README.md with the AMI IDs you just published.
+4. Go to EC2 AMI console and look up the AMI using its `AMI ID`, and then select Actions > Edit AMI permissions > Public
-4. Once the release is published, this repository is updated and all commits are merged, `git tag v4.0.0` and `git push origin v4.0.0` on the `main` branch.
+5. Once the release is published, this repository is updated and all commits are merged, `git tag v4.0.0` and `git push origin v4.0.0` on the `main` branch.
+6. Update the AWS AMI links in our [deployment docs](https://docs.sourcegraph.com/admin/deploy/aws-ami?).

 ### Creating a subnet in a new region